y17yeshwanth/jailbreak-plugin/backend/README.md

 # For Windows (Command Prompt):
 venv\Scripts\activate

-# Set API Key as gloabl var
+# Set API Key as gloabl varrm
 export OPENAI_API_KEY="" # find it from whatsappchat

 # Upgrade pip to the latest version